Leon De Los Aldama Guanajuato, Mexico Travel Guide

 Located directly in front of the City Hall, a lively public space.

-A pleasant area to sit, enjoy an ice cream, or observe the daily flow of city life.
+A pleasant area to sit, enjoy an ice cream, or notice the daily flow of the urban area life.

 Often seen as a starting point for exploring the Centro Histórico.